Caitlyn Hauff, Ph.D.

 Dr. Hauff received her B.S. from Baldwin Wallace University in 2011.
 During her time at BW, she played collegiate tennis, helping her team to three NCAA Division III National Championship appearances.
 She still plays tennis competitively and has spent most of her life teaching tennis to individuals of all ages.
 After completing her degree at BW, she moved to Statesboro, GA and completed her M.S. in Kinesiology with a focus in Sport and Exercise Psychology at Georgia Southern University in 2013.
 She then moved to Milwaukee, WI and completed her Ph.D. in Kinesiology with a focus in psychosocial aspects of weight and physical activity, at the University of Wisconsin-Milwaukee in 2016.
 At UWM, she served as a researcher in the Body Weight and Shape Research Lab.
 Dr. Hauff is extremely passionate about promoting positive body image and body acceptance, and much of her work in and outside of academia reflects this.

 Dr. Hauff was born and raised in Columbus, OH (GO BUCKEYES).
 She is married to Nate Hauff, and together, they are avid Ohio sports fans (yes, even the Cleveland Browns), enjoy spending time outside and at the beach, and love to travel.
-Dr. Hauff spends the majority of her time caring for her fur-child, Tomo, who is a spunky, brindled diva dog.
-You can look forward to hearing all about Tomo if you take one of Dr. Hauff's courses.
-Dr. Hauff is looking forward to adding a new addition to her family in July 2020, when she and her husband welcome Baby Girl Hauff to the clan.
+Dr. Hauff spends the majority of her time caring for her fur-child, Tomo, who is a spunky, brindled diva dog and her daughter, Hazel, who was born during the craziness of 2020.
+You can look forward to hearing all about Tomo and Hazel if you take one of Dr. Hauff's courses

 KIN 278 - Sport and Human Behavior